 Frequency Percentage %

-·
+· and the second s

 45 90%

-5 10% And the Manager of the Control
+5 10%

-50 100% ganada (
+50 100% mentale acceptable of the sound of the

-5 45 90% 5 10%
+5 45 90% 5 .
+10%

 Table 18 shows that the majority of the respondents agree that Sensitization of the community and creating awareness about the existence of HIV AIDS taking the highest percentage of 45(90%).
 This implies that Sensitization of the community and creating awareness about the existence of HIV AIDS will help orphans live a health life.